samyilin/dotfiles/nvim/README.md

 ## DIY requirements

 I have to install LSPs, formatters, DAPs, etc. using other means and not rely on Mason anymore.
 Which should've been the case anyway.

 On MacOS use Homebrew, on Linux use whatever package manager you have, on Windows...
 WSL or scoop I think are the easiest ones.

 I will later document more thoroughly the LSPs/formatters I use per file type, when this config is mature enough.

 ## What I'm getting rid of

-I'm getting rid of pickers.
-Yes I am trying to do that. :grep and :find is really what you're looking for.

-The only thing I'm missing is quickfix on find, I will find a way to achieve this.

 I'm getting rid of package manager in favour of builtin package manager vim.pack.
 I think it simplifies things drastically.

+I'm getting rid of a lot of UI niceties for simpler approaches, yes it isn't as pretty, but the point is to reduce dependency as much as possible.

 ## What I'm keeping

 The "essentials", as minimal as possible, though not married to this idea.

+Note that Neovim have plans to replace netrw.
+When that time comes, I will get rid of netrw enhancements such as vim-vinegar and netrw.lua.

 ## How long am I dedicating to completing this DIY project?